Codexa-v1/Codexa/docs/README.md

 # Codexa Event Planner — Project Documentation

 ## Overview
-Codexa is building an Event Planning platform that allows users to create and manage events, invite guests, and connect with vendors.
-The system will be mobile-friendly, support OAuth authentication, and provide a user-friendly interface for event organization.
+Codexa is an Event Planning platform that allows users to create and plan events, invite guests, and connect with vendors.
+The system will be mobile-friendly, support OAuth authentication, and provide a user-friendly interface for event organization and planning.

 ## Project Goals
 - Enable event creation and guest invitations (manual, RSVP, CSV import)